 The OECD has 34 Member countries.
-Other countries and economies may be invited to participate in any of the Organisation's 35 Committees and other main bodies.
-These countries will be referred to as Partners.
+Other countries and economies may be invited to participate in any of the Organisation's 36 Committees and other bodies.
+These countries and economies will be referred to as Partners.
 To determine which Partners should be invited, each Committee is required to formulate a Global Relations Strategy.

 Partners can be invited in three different capacities:

 - Invitees are invited to one meeting at a time, for non-confidential items only.
 A Committee needs a one-off clearance from Council to invite a certain Partner as Invitee and may then decide if and when it wishes to invite this Partner;